 If you have ever had a close look at the different styles of grass surfaces at a typical golf club, you cannot fail to have been impressed by how good they look.
 It is worth remembering that we too can have lawns as good as those if only we give them the treatment and respect that they deserve.

 Many different grass species exist, each having different characteristics and tolerances.
 A successful general purpose mix of grass species may include grasses which grow rapidly, or which spread laterally.
 Dwarf varieties of grass or fine leaved varieties.
 Grasses which will tolerate drought or excessively damp conditions.
 Shade tolerant varieties — the list of possibilities goes on.

-So remember when you buy some turf or grass seed – each will only have the varieties of grasses that it has, and the average mix of species will ‘deal’ with the average setting or situation, or for the average useage.
-But it will not cater for everything that we might throw at it.
+So remember when you buy some turf or grass seed – each will only have the varieties of grasses that it has, and the average mix of species will ‘deal’ with the average setting or situation, or for the average usage.
+But it will not necessarily cater for everything that we might throw at it.